Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/02-Edge-AI-ZCU104/Iteration_guideline.md

     </td>
  </tr>
 </table>

-# Iteration Guidelines
+## Iteration Guidelines

-When using Vitis flow to create platform and develop acceleration applications, iteration step should obey from the following steps.
+When using Vitis flow to create platform and develop acceleration applications, iteration could be divided into two cases: hardware updates and software update.
+Iteration steps should obey from the following steps.

 1. Hardware updates

     - Reexport the **XSA** file if you update the Hardware design in [Step1](step1.md)